You're interested in becoming an au pair in Europe - what an exciting adventure!

 Au pairing is a great opportunity to expand your global knowledge, learn new skills, and experience another culture.
 Here are a few tips to help you along on this exciting journey!

-• Go in with an open mind: Cultural differences can be challenging, but embracing them will enhance your experience!
+- Be open-minded: Cultural differences can feel tricky, but embracing them will enhance your experience!

-• Take the language seriously: In some cases, learning the local language is a visa requirement.
-Do your homework 😉
+- Take the language seriously: In some cases, learning the local language is even a visa requirement.

-• Have an exit plan: Know what to do if the experience isn’t a good fit, and discuss a backup plan with your host family or agency.
+- Have a backup plan: Know what to do if the experience isn’t a good fit, and discuss a backup plan with your host family or agency.

 FAQs: Being an au pair in Europe